 Here there are three sub-stations namely A, B and C. For sub-station A, the distance protection is divided into three zones Z1a, Z2a and Z3a which are called Zone-1, Zone-2 and Zone-3 protection.
 Similarly for sub-station D the three zones will be Z1d, Z2d and Z3d.

 Zone-1 is normally set to 80% of total length of Line (here line length is AB between two consecutive substation).
-Zone-2 is set to 150 % of total line length and Zone-3 set at 120% of (100% line length + 100% of Longest Line from Remote substation i.e. B).
+Zone-2 is set to 120 % of total line length or protected line plus 50% of shortest adjecent line whichever is greater and Zone-3 set at 120% of (100% line length + 100% of Longest Line from Remote substation i.e. B).
 It should be noted that all Zones are setting is done in terms of impedance.

 Assume the distance between A and B = 200 KM